Allied Healthcare Products (NASDAQ:AHPI) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Allied Healthcare Products (NASDAQ:AHPI – Get Rating) in a research report released on Thursday.
-The firm issued a sell rating on the medical equipment provider’s stock.
+StockNews.com assumed coverage on shares of Allied Healthcare Products (NASDAQ:AHPI – Get Rating) in a research note released on Friday morning.
+The brokerage issued a sell rating on the medical equipment provider’s stock.

 Allied Healthcare Products Price Performance

-Allied Healthcare Products (NASDAQ:AHPI – Get Rating) last announced its quarterly earnings results on Monday, May 16th.
+Allied Healthcare Products (NASDAQ:AHPI – Get Rating) last issued its quarterly earnings results on Monday, May 16th.
 The medical equipment provider reported ($0.32) EPS for the quarter.
-The company had revenue of $6.87 million during the quarter.
-Allied Healthcare Products had a negative return on equity of 20.93% and a negative net margin of 6.68%.
+Allied Healthcare Products had a negative net margin of 6.68% and a negative return on equity of 20.93%.
+The business had revenue of $6.87 million for the quarter.

 Allied Healthcare Products Company Profile